Philadelphia Sexual Harassment Lawyers

 Statistics regarding sexual harassment in the workplace indicate harassment is widespread, but most sexual harassment is never reported.
 One in three women is likely to experience sexual harassment in the workplace.
 However, the majority of this harassment is never reported, and the Equal Employment Opportunity Commission (EEOC) has estimated that 75 percent of all workplace harassment incidents go unreported.

 Fortunately, more and more women are now speaking out about sexual harassment and reporting sexual harassment. #MeToo.
 If you are considering reporting sexual harassment, but have questions about the process, your rights, or what you may expect after you report sexual harassment, the employment lawyers at Bell & Bell LLP can provide valuable advice to assist you in considering what to do after you have the victim of sexual harassment.

 Bell & Bell LLP's employment attorneys have successfully handled hundreds of workplace discrimination and harassment cases, many of which included claims of sexual harassment.

 If you have been the victim of sexual harassment, you should seek immediate legal advice.
-For a consultation with an employment lawyer at Bell & Bell LLP regarding sexual harassment, call 215.569.2500 or contact us online.
+For a consultation with an employment lawyer in Bell & Bell LLP's Philadelphia office regarding sexual harassment, call 215.569.2500 or contact us online.